tkompare/chicagoflushots/README.md

 branch when development is complete.** This will generally occur in the **late Summer or early Autumn** every year.
 Smaller bug fix branches may be created at anytime and merged back into 'master' when the bug is squashed.

+##ERRATA
+'CDPH_HC_Logo.jpg', 'healthychicago_small_trans.png', and
+'healthychicago_small_trans_bw.png' image files are for the City of Chicago's own use and **do not fall under the license found on LICENSE.TXT.**
+You must replace it in your own implementation.
+It is left here to help you use this code.

+This code should be fairly easy to take and use by other government agencies offering flu shot clinic events.
+If you would like any advice on implementing this code, drop me a line.

 Tom Kompare
 e: tom@kompare.us